 Some Detox can be Dangerous

-There are numerous ways of detoxing from alcohol and drugs abuse.
+There are numerous ways of detoxing from alcohol and drug abuse.
 But, without supervised medically trained professionals, some detox can be very dangerous.
 The way you choose to detox can become unsafe.
 And can even result in the difference between success and failure of coming off your addiction.
 That’s why successful and safe detoxification from alcohol and drugs is a critical first step.
 Medical detox is the start of a solid foundation for one’s rehabilitation and recovery journey.

-Alcohol Detox Treatment
+Alcohol Detox Center Treatment Program

 Alcohol is one of the most dangerous substances to detox from, along with other CNS (central nervous system) depressants drugs such as benzodiazepines, sedative-hypnotics (sleeping tablets, gabapentinoids, opiates, and opioids, and certain antidepressants and antipsychotics.
 Detoxing can be achieved in different ways, not all are safe nor clinically recommended (depending on the substance).

-First Step in Addiction Treatment
+Medical Detox is the First Step in Addiction Treatment

 For those suffering from Alcohol addiction, a detox is the first critical step in treating alcoholism.
 It is the first stage of treating alcohol addiction where alcohol is completely flushed out from your body.
 Alcohol detox results in withdrawal symptoms that typically subside within approximately one to two weeks after starting a medical detox program.
 But, the medical detoxification process can take longer depending on the degree of your Alcohol Use Disorder or AUD.
 Upon completion of detox, clients can focus on other recovery aspects including different activities, therapy, counseling sessions, and peer support programs.

-Becoming Dependent on Drugs & Alcohol
+Drugs & Alcohol Detox Withdrawal Signs

 Alcohol is a depressant that your body begins to rely on and becomes ever more accustomed to.
 Over the course of long-range consumption of alcohol with months and even years of drinking.
 Alcohol abuse negatively impacts your brain.
 Your body after a time will discontinue making some chemicals that it now receives directly from alcohol.
 Becoming dependent on alcohol abuse.
 That’s the reason that when you stop drinking, you’ll need some time for your body to adjust and rebalance.
 When quitting you’ll begin to experience withdrawal symptoms including headaches, fever, nausea, irregular heartbeat, and hallucinations.